cwt/Grok3API/docs/EnglishReadMe.md

     client = GrokClient()

     # Create a request
-    message = "Create an image of a spaceship"
+    message = "Create an image of a ship"

     # Send the request
     result = client.ChatCompletion.create(message)